The Indiana State Department of Health announced Jackson County’s first COVID-19 death.

 Nearly 45% of the deaths around the state involved Hoosiers over the age of 80, and 27.9% were between 70 and 79 years old.
 Another 18.9% were between the ages of 60 and 69.

-The state also reported Tuesday that 79.5% of the 3,180 ventilators were available for use and 42.2% of the 3,271 intensive care beds were unused.
+The state also reported today that 79.5% percent of the 3,180 ventilators are available for use and 42.2% percent of the 3,271 intensive care beds are unused.